In February 2023, we approved our new research strategy.

 Our specialist research units develop and deliver research that directly improves patient outcomes and the quality of care.

-We have a dedictated young people's mental health research unit.
-This group of experts focus on research to improve our child and adolescent mental health services (CAMHS), sharing our learning with partners.
+- Our dedictated young people's mental health research centre - focuses on research to improve our child and adolescent mental health services (CAMHS), sharing our learning with partners.

 We also have developed a learning disability research unit, psychosis research unit, and older people's research unit.